Museums, Archives and Histories of Knowledge

 Research

 We have long-standing interests and expertise in collections-based research in public and private archives and in museums on topics that thematically are related to Museum Anthropology, Historical Anthropology and Histories of Science and Technology.
-All our work using historical collections - including those of the University's Museums and Special Archives Collections - generates new scholarly research, but much of it is also concerned with making collections accessible to wider audiences, particularly in the regions from which those materials originated.
+All our work using historical collections - including those of the museums and special archives in the University Collections - generates new scholarly research, but much of it is also concerned with making collections accessible to wider audiences, particularly in the regions from which those materials originated.
 The research in this area of Aberdeen staff and students has been at the forefront of methodological and theoretical innovations in curatorial and archival practice.

 Projects